 Thorne grew up in Piedmont CA. At age 9, he designed his first house near Auburn CA and helped his grandfather build it.
 After four years as an Air Force pilot, Thorne studied architecture at UC Berkeley, graduating in 1950.
 He worked for David S. Johnson and then spent almost two years traveling through Europe and the Middle East.
 Starting in 1953 he worked for architect Roger Lee.
 Thorne met musician Dave Brubeck and designed Brubeck a house on the side while still employed with Lee.
 In 1954, Thorne went out on his own as the Brubeck house catapulted him into mostly unwanted fame.
 His notoriety attracted rich clients but distanced him from the kinds of clients he wanted - simple souls desiring inexpensive homes.
 He deliberately dropped out of sight with an unlisted phone number and changed his professional name from David to Beverley.

 In the 1980s, he resurfaced and practiced primarily from Hawaii.
 His three children David, Stephen, and Kevin are architects or landscape architects.
-Thorne was the last living architect to Arts & Architecture magazine's famous Case Study Houses, a project which introduced Modernist architecture to the public on a large scale.
+Thorne was the last living contributor to Arts & Architecture magazine's famous Case Study Houses, a project which introduced Modernist architecture to the public on a large scale.
 He designed over 150 houses, most on steep hillsides and built out of steel.

 If you know of other Thorne houses, please contact us.

-1954 - The Harry C. Nail, Jr. House, 78 Deodora Drive, Atherton CA. Consulting Engineer, Carl Replogle.
+1954 - The Harry C. Nail Jr. House, 78 Deodora Drive, Atherton CA. Consulting Engineer, Carl Replogle.
 Nail was an art dealer.
 Built by John Davenport.
 2000 sf.
 Sold in 1995 to Evan S. and Carol P. Collins.

 1955 - The Eugene K. and Helen Lawlor House, 8410 Betty Lane, El Cerrito CA. Sold in 2010 to Rajesh Behl and Gayatri Chugh.